Wildlife Crime Prevention (WCP) Alinea, 2023-2026

 Result

 The objective of the intervention is to to strengthen counter wildlife crime (CWC) work at the regional level, in areas of significant biodiversity, by supporting organizations working on the entire chain of law enforcement, including prevention, response, investigations, legal processes and public awareness.
 On a long term perspective, the expected impact of the intervention is to create safer communities adjacent to significant areas of significant biodiversity through effective and deliberate law enforcement interventions against wildlife crime and IWT syndicates who capitalize on exploiting vulnerable people.
+The overarching objective of this proposal is to create safer communities adjacent to significant areas of biodiversity through effective and deliberate law enforcement interventions on IWT syndicates who capitalise on exploiting vulnerable people.
+This objective will be implemented with partners under the Alinea Pillars of Support-Connect-Promote in three critical landscapes in Southern Africa.
+The identified landscapes in which partners will be supported under this proposal are: 1.
+The Greater Kruger Landscape based around the border region of South Africa, Mozambique, and Zimbabwe.
+2. The Zambezi Landscape based around the border regions of Zambia, Angola, Namibia, Botswana, and Zimbabwe.
+3. The Democratic Republic of Congo based around key transnational IWT trafficking hotspots in the DRC.
 The intervention has three main work streams: 1.
 Support - aims to facilitate the means for WCP to provide support to regional partners in line with the Alinea strategic lines of work and to facilitate administrative capabilities of regional partners.
 2. Connect - support collaboration and unification of efforts through the development of working and knowledge platforms with the regional partners and support key interventions across identified landscapes.
 3. Promote - develop the capacity of Alinea partners to counter IWT, promote the safeguarding of human rights and promote and develop social impact in programmes.

 Swedish aid in numbers and reports